Simple-Stock-Bots/Simple-Telegram-Stock-Bot/README.md

 ## Donate

 Simple Stock Bot is run entirely on donations, and costs about $420 a year to run.
-All donations go directly towards paying for servers, and premium market data provided by [Market Data](https://www.marketdata.app/).
+All donations go directly towards paying for servers, and premium market data provided by [marketdata.app](https://dashboard.marketdata.app/marketdata/aff/go/misterbiggs?keyword=repo).

 The best way to donate is through [Buy Me A Coffee](https://www.buymeacoffee.com/Anson) which accepts Paypal or Credit card.